public-awesome/cw-ics721/README.md

 1. `cw-ics721-bridge` implements the "NFT transfer bridge" and "NFT asset tracking module" parts of the ICS 721 spec.
 2. `ics-escrow` escrows NFTs while are away on foreign chains.
-3. `cw721-ics` is a cw721 implementation that is modified to allow the asset tracking module to transfer and send NFTs on behalf of users interacting with that contract and the ICS 721 interface.

 ## Sending NFTs